 According to police, a sleepy driver was to blame for a crash on Highway 12 on Tuesday.
 Brady A. Clair, 21, was driving a 2005 Ford F-150 truck westbound near Chehalis when his vehicle crossed the center line and struck two vehicles heading westbound.
 The other two drivers were not injured in the collision; Clair was taken to a local hospital and will be charged with second-degree negligent driving.

 A total of seven people were injured near Olympia on Tuesday when an SUV towing a motor home flipped over on Highway 101.
 Three children and their parents were riding in the Suburban; emergency responders pulled out the children and extricated the parents, who were trapped in the wreckage.
 Two people in another vehicle were also injured in the crash.
 Investigators are looking into the cause of the accident.

 Two police officers injured in motorcycle wreck

-Two Bellingham police officers were injured when their motorcycles collided on Highway 260 on Tuesday afternoon.
+Two Bellingham police officers were injured in a motorcycle accident after they collided on Highway 260 on Tuesday afternoon.
 Both were taken to Kadlec Medical Center; one was listed in critical condition, while the other was treated and released on Tuesday.
-Both officers were riding their personal motorcycles and travelling with a group of other riders at the time of the crash.
+Both officers were riding their personal motorcycles and traveling with a group of other riders at the time of the crash.

 One killed in head-on crash